msalemor/ai-apps-blocks/README.md

 ### Where is the difficulty? ("The everything else")

-Making a call to GPT endpoint is as simple as sending one sentence via a CURL command like this:
+Making a call to a GPT endpoint is as simple as sending one sentence via a CURL command like this:

 ```bash
 curl https://YOUR_RESOURCE_NAME.openai.azure.com/openai/deployments/YOUR_DEPLOYMENT_NAME/chat/completions?api-version=2023-05-15 \